UniExeterRSE/intro-version-control/_episodes/10_pushing_and_pulling.md

 The status also includes a handy comment, suggesting "use "git push" to publish your local commits" - this is exactly what we should do next!
 Ultimately, `git push` transfers the commits we've made in our local repository to the remote repository.
-It should be noted that it will only push _commits_, not changes only in the working tree or staging area.
+It should be noted that it will only push _commits_, not changes residing in the working tree or staging area.

 TODO: